AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/instance-settings/gpg-key-management/using-a-gpg-key-to-encrypt-data.md

 team: PM
 exl-id: 849f2da2-aced-45ff-8b4b-554add5a5474
 ---
-# Using a GPG key to encrypt data
+# Use a GPG key to encrypt data

 Learn how to export data using a GPG key installed on Control Panel.